arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-interrupts/content.md

 For implementing on programmable logic controllers as Opta™, an important characteristic to know is about interrupt signals.
 Since it will handle broad types of signal, it is preferable to understand which signal condition suits certains applications.
 Generally they are **Level-Triggered** or **Edge-Triggered**.
 They are characterized as follows:

 * Level-Triggered: this is when an interrupt has been requested with signals at particular logic level, which can be either *HIGH* or *LOW*.
 * Edge-Triggered: this is when an interrupt has been requested due to signal at specific transition level, which can be either *RISING* or *FALLING* edge.
-It can also be configured with *CHANGE* argument to interrupt whenever either signal transition has occured.
+It can also be configured with *CHANGE* argument to interrupt whenever either signal transition has occurred.

 With this, you will be able to understand how the following interrupt example on Opta™ will work.